A look at Tiger Woods' list of injuries throughout his career

 By Ali Stafford

-Following Tiger Woods' latest injury setback and fourth back surgery, we look at how injury has affected his career.
+As Tiger Woods prepares to make his return to competitive golf, we look at how injury has affected his career.

 April 2008: Woods was forced to take a two month lay-off between a runner-up finish at the Masters and the US Open to undergo arthroscopic surgery to repair the cartilage in his left knee.

 The injury had caused him issues since the Open Championship the previous summer, while Woods was later told he had two stress fractures in his left tibia and should have a further six weeks rest.

 June 2008: Even with the damage to his left tibia and severe pain in his left knee, Woods battled through to claim the last of his major victories at the US Open.

 Victory at Torrey Pines would be Woods' last start for nearly nine months, as the world No 1 recovered from reconstructive surgery on his Anterior Cruciate Ligament (ACL) as well as having cartilage damage repaired.

 May 2010: Having played with a bad neck "for quite a while" and a missed cut seven days earlier at the Wells Fargo Championship, Woods had to end his Players Championship prematurely by withdrawing during the final round.